Mjz86/c_colon/mcc.md

 ---

-(de)initilization sequence of modules:
+(de)initilization sequence of modules: the module constructor that runs :

-0. test and set the initilization atomic flag and if it was 1 at the beginning,  return.
+0. fetch add 1  to the initilization atomic  and if it was not 0 at the beginning, return.

 1. all the dependant modules get initilized.

 2. all the static variables get initialized in order of declaration.

+program code:

 3. the main function in the module will run if defined.

+ the module destructor that runs :
+4 .fetch sub 1 to the init atomic , if it didnt went to zero , return.

-4. after main returns,   destroy every static variable in the reverse order of declaration and deinitilize each module that we initilized.
+5.    destroy every static variable in the reverse order of declaration and deinitilize each module that we initilized.

-5. clear  the atomic flag(from  the part who set it in the first place) and return to caller module.